24 Incredibly helpful tips to save money on travel

 22. Check out travel booking companies

 Get a loose travel itinerary in your mind or an idea of where you want to go then check out travel booking companies to see what they have on offer.
 While it can feel like the best way to save money is to book each piece of your journey yourself, it can pay to go with a booking company in some instances.
 They often have deals or established relationships with hotels and airlines that mean discounts for you!
-On our honeymoon Matt and I got a one-night layover stay at a Singapore hotel for $40au including airport transfers, thanks to Flight Centre.
+Once I got a layover stay at a Singapore hotel for AUD$40, including airport transfers, thanks to Flight Centre.
 If you’re lucky enough to travel for business, a company like Corporate Traveller can be really useful too.

 23. Use free days at Museums and Art Galleries